jhnns/bumpy-road-to-universal-javascript/README.md

 ### [stage-7-routing](stage-7-routing)

-1. On the next day you get a call from the client that they have to pay a lot of money because they don't have an imprint
+1. On the next day you get a call from the client that they now have a lawsuit because they don't have an imprint
 1. The client asks you to add a link to a separate page with the imprint
 1. You create a separate `app/Imprint.js` with the address
 1. You realize that you need a router, but you're too lazy to pick one so you decide to use the good old regex router.